alexvalchev/alexvalchev/README.md

 - 👋 Hi, I’m @alexvalchev
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on pretty everything.
 - 📫 How to reach me ...